-- For project components that involve participants: - The estimated number of participants expected to receive each type of intervention/service. - o The criteria for determining participant success in the project. - The estimated number of activities expected to be accomplished. - The criteria for determining activity completion and/or success in the project. - Outcome variables and how they will be defined and measured (tools/instruments used to collect the data and frequency of collection). - How the outcome data will be collected, the timing of data collection, and the data source(s) used. - How quantitative and qualitative outcome data will be analyzed.
+- The research design for the outcome evaluation (e.g., pre-/post-test, mixed methods, comparison groups). - A set of evaluation questions.
+These are the questions that the evaluation will answer.
+These shall include the project's goals and objectives and may also include more outcome-oriented questions. - The estimated number of participants expected to receive each type of intervention/service. - The criteria for determining participant success in the project. - Outcome variables and how they will be defined and measured (tools/instruments used to collect the data and frequency of collection). - How the outcome data will be collected, the timing of data collection, and the data source(s) used. - How quantitative and qualitative outcome data will be analyzed.
 Describe the statistical tools used to analyze quantitative data (e.g., descriptive statistics, chisquare) and methods used for analyzing qualitative data (identifying themes, content analysis, etc.).
 You do not need to state the analysis type for each evaluation activity separately. - The strategy for determining whether outcomes are due to the project and not some other factor(s) unrelated to the project, including a description of a comparison group, when applicable. - If multiple types of interventions will be employed, include a description of how the separate effects on outcome variables of each type of the intervention will be determined, if possible.